charlotte-ulrich/charlotte-ulrich/README.md

 **About Me**

 Hi, I'm Charlotte!
-I am a fullstack developer and recent Fullstack Academy grad living in Chicago.
-After four years in the tech industry, I pivoted my career to software development.
+I am a fullstack developer living in Chicago.

 I am experienced with:
 <ul>